Saving Money at Aldi Stores

 Aldi is a grocery store known for amazing everyday prices.
 Smart shoppers who rely on Aldi can save a bundle, with some reporting cost reductions of up to 42 percent.
 Aldi offers great prices by using a non-standard business model.
 Not only do you have to insert a quarter to get a cart (though you get it back once you return it), but you’ll also need to bring your own bags.
 Plus, Aldi stores aren’t open 24/7, so you need to make sure your local store is open before making a trip.

-Aldi Store Opening Hours
+Aldi Store Hours

 Originally a German store, Aldi has made its way into numerous countries.
 Along with the United States, you can also find Aldi stores in Great Britain, Belgium, Denmark, the Netherlands, Poland, Spain, and Portugal.
 Additionally, many people don’t realize that Aldi is actually run by the same company as Trader Joe’s.

-The standard Aldi hours are:
+The standard Aldi hours are Monday through Sunday:

 Monday: 8:00 am – 10:00 pm